 The Phlebotomist Certification Process

-- Application fees are non-refundable
+- Application fee

-- Necessary documentation required to verify your eligibility
+- Documentation required to verify your eligibility